Lydia Suzanne

 This captures natural movement, real laughs, and the way your kids see you—fun, present, and full of love.

-a mother and daughter stand in a field of tall grass at Brushy Creek Lake Park in this tender shot captured by an Austin Photographer.
+a mother and daughter stand in a field of tall grass at Brushy Creek Lake Park.

 Mom and daughter self portrait taken with camera on tripod

-Austin Photographer Tip #2: Use a Tripod for Everyday Moments
+Tip #2: Use a Tripod for Everyday Moments with Your Kids

 You don’t have to wait for a special moment to get in the frame—everyday life is worth capturing too.